 Our History

-Currently the member States that have ratified the Intergovernmental Agreement (IGA) include Kenya, Uganda, Tanzania, Malawi, Mozambique, Kingdom of Eswatini, Zambia, Zimbabwe and The Gambia, out of the 23 eligible members.
+Currently the member States that have ratified the Intergovernmental Agreement (IGA) include; Kenya, Tanzania, Democratic Republic of Congo (DRC), South Sudan, Uganda, Malawi, Mozambique, Kingdom of Eswatini, Zambia, Zimbabwe and The Gambia.

 AFRALTI Governing Council